 - By the very end of the episode, Elektra, having slowly pieced back her memories, chooses to kill Alexandra by stabbing her with her sai—while she is in the middle of a self-important, seemingly-victorious rant to the remaining Fingers.
 Then she decapitates her to make sure she can't come back.
 And then she declares she's taking over the Hand—blood-spattered face and clearly enjoying it.
 Whether it's still the "Black Sky" talking or the Elektra we came to know, it's pretty unsettling stuff.

-- Adult Fear moment for the blind Matt when he wakes up in the precint, visibly confused and disoriented until Foggy comes to explain him the situation.
+- For the blind Matt when he wakes up in the precint, visibly confused and disoriented until Foggy comes to explain him the situation.
 He also looks briefly uneasy to learn his shirt was taken away, as it means someone undressed him while he was unconscious.

 - Colleen's plan to stop the Hand once and for all: bring down Midland Circle on top of the leaders of the Hand, using the explosives John Raymond was going to use.
 Luke and Jessica are utterly horrified by what this could do to New York.
 The scary thing?
 Matt, the guy who spent his entire second season arguing with Frank Castle on not killing, is instantly on board.note